 Studies have found that patient outcomes improve when there is collaboration between a primary care provider, case manager and a mental health specialist to screen for depression, monitor symptoms, provide treatment and refer to specialty care as needed.
 16, 17, 18

-* Adapted with financial support from the Agency for Healthcare Research and Quality (AHRQ) and CMS under the CHIPRA Pediatric Quality Measures Program Centers of Excellence grant number U18HS025296, from depression measures developed by Minnesota Community Measurement.
+* Adapted with financial support from the Agency for Healthcare Research and Quality (AHRQ) and the Centers for Medicare & Medicaid Services (CMS) under the CHIPRA Pediatric Quality Measures Program Centers of Excellence grant number U18HS020503, and with permission from the measure developer, Minnesota Community Measurement.

 For more information on this measure, please visit the NCQA depression measures webpage.

 NCQA published a special report summarizing HEDIS measurement year 2020 results for eight measures that leverage electronic clinical data, including this measure.
 This report can be found here: www.ncqa.org/ecds.

 - Murray, C.J.L., T. Vos, R. Lozano, M. Naghavi, A.D.
 Flaxman, C. Michaud, M. Ezzati, et al. 2013.
 “Disability-Adjusted Life Years (DALYs) for 291 Diseases and Injuries in 21 regions, 1990–2010: a Systematic Analysis for the Global Burden of Disease Study 2010.”
 The Lancet 380(9859):2197–23.